rubyaustralia/roro/2018/201804-rorosyd.md

 # [fit] Say **Hello!** :wave:

 ^
 So, now if you're new to Roro, can you please put up your hand- don't worry we're not going to make you stand up or say anything.
-Everyone have a look around at any new people standing near you, we're going to have a 5 minute break so we can welcome them, and when we come back - we're going to have [speaker-name].
+Everyone have a look around at any new people standing near you, we're going to have a 5 minute break so we can welcome them, and when we come back - we're going to have Tian.

 ---

 # [fit] **_Next Meetup's Exercism_**
 # [fit] *Rail Fence Cypher*
+# [fit] **OR**
+# [fit] *Roman Numerals*

-# [fit] `exercism fetch ruby rail-fence-cypher`
+### `exercism fetch ruby roman-numerals || exercism fetch ruby rail-fence-cypher`

 ^
+This month there are two options.
+Either the Rail Fence Cypher or Roman Numerals.
 A Rail Fence Cypher is type of transposition cypher that gets it's name from the way the message is encoded.
 The letters of the message are written downward on successive rails of an imaginary fence, then move upward when they hit the bottom forming a zig-zag pattern.
 The message is then read across the rows.
+This is more challenging than some of the previous challenges we've set so if you feel it's a little to much check out Roman Numerals where you need to convert a normal number to it's Roman equivalent.
 So, if you haven't already, go and join the rorosyd Exercism team, take a crack at this problem, and then tell us all about how you solved it!

 ---